 Legal thinkers and legal systems have distinguished among a bewildering array of types of discrimination: direct and indirect, disparate treatment and disparate impact, intentional and institutional, individual and structural.
 It is not easy to make sense of the morass of categories and distinctions.
 The best place to start is with direct discrimination.

 Consider the following, clear instance of direct discrimination.
-In 2002, several men of Roma (“gypsy”) descent entered a bar in a Romanian town and were refused service.
+In 2002, several men of Roma descent entered a bar in a Romanian town and were refused service.
 The bar employee explained his conduct by pointing out to them a sign saying, “We do not serve Roma.”
-The Romanian tribunal deciding the case ruled that the Roma men had been the victims of unlawful direct discrimination.
-(Schiek, Waddington, and Bell 2007: 185) The bar’s policy, as formulated in its sign, explicitly and intentionally picked out the Roma qua Roma for disadvantageous treatment.
+The Romanian tribunal deciding the case ruled that the Roma men had been the victims of unlawful direct discrimination (Schiek, Waddington, & Bell 2007: 185).
+The bar’s policy, as formulated in its sign, explicitly and intentionally picked out the Roma qua Roma for disadvantageous treatment.
 It was those two features—explicitness and intention—that made the Roma case a paradigmatic example of direct discrimination.
-Such examples of discrimination are ones which the agent performs with the aim of imposing a disadvantage on persons for being members of some salient social group.
+Such examples of discrimination are cases in which the agent acts with the aim of imposing a disadvantage on persons for being members of some salient social group.
 In the Roma case, the bartender and bar owner aimed to exclude Roma for being Roma, and so both the owner’s policy and the bartender’s maxim of action explicitly referred to the exclusion of Roma.
 It is clear that the policy of the bar was wrong, but the question of what makes the policy and other instances direct discrimination wrongful will be put on hold until section 4.1 below.